ZimbiX/pathfinder-elm/README.md

 ## Play

-Currently only same-device multiplayer is supported - multi-device is almost done!
+The game supports both same-device multiplayer and multi-device multiplayer; the latter is pretty basic so far though, so don't move your opponent when it's turn! ;)

 You can play the game at:

 https://pathfinder-elm.netlify.app/